yastn/yastn/docs/source/quickstart/hubbard_purification.rst

 1. *Initialization of Model Parameters*:
-    We set our model parameters keeping in mind that in the purification there is no clear way to fix particle number and it is controlled by changing chemical potential :math:`\mu`.
+    We set our model parameters keeping in mind that in the purification, there is no clear way to fix particle number and it is controlled by changing chemical potential :math:`\mu`.

     .. code-block:: python